antixenoinitiative/axiwiki/dealing-with-swarm.md

 Your leading sights indicator will generally provide you with information to estimate where the swarm is heading and where you should fire your flak projectile.

+Considering travel time of the projectile and shrapnel that is released by the flak, and the speed of the swarm itself moving towards you, it is often advisable to release the flak a bit before the indicator fully lights up.

 ### Medium Range flakking